 2220 Watkins Hall

-Karthick Ramakrishnan is associate professor of political science at the University of California, Riverside.
+Karthick Ramakrishnan is professor of public policy and political science at the University of California, Riverside.
 His research focuses on civic participation, immigration policy, and the politics of race, ethnicity, and immigration in the United States.
-Ramakrishnan directs the National Asian American Survey and is writing a book on the rise of state and local legislation on immigration over the past decade.
+Ramakrishnan directs the National Asian American Survey and is founder of AAPIdata.com, which seeks to make policy-relevant data on Asian Americans and Pacific Islanders more accessible to a variety of audiences.
+He is currently writing two books on immigration policy, and is founding editor of the Journal of Race, Ethnicity, and Politics (JREP), an official section journal of the American Political Science Association.

-Ramakrishnan’s articles have appeared in International Migration Review, Perspectives on Politics, Urban Affairs Review, Social Science Quarterly, Journal of Social Inquiry, Arizona State Law Journal, and The DuBois Review.
+Ramakrishnan’s articles have appeared in International Migration Review; Perspectives on Politics; NYU Law Review; Urban Affairs Review; Politics, Groups & Identities; Social Science Quarterly; Journal of Social Inquiry; Arizona State Law Journal; and The DuBois Review.
 His books include Democracy in Immigrant America (2005), Asian American Political Participation: Emerging Constituents and Their Political Identities (2011, with Janelle Wong, Taeku Lee, and Jane Junn), and two edited volumes on immigrant politics and civic engagement: Transforming Politics, Transforming America (2006, with Taeku Lee and Ricardo Ramirez) and Civic Roots and Political Realities: Immigrants, Community Organizations, and Political Engagement (2008, with Irene Bloemraad).